HackerExperience/HackerExperience/notes/logs.md

 Could it be more immersive to add log encryption instead?
 Instead of showing <<HIDDEN LOG>>, we show garbage/encrypted-like text in the UI, telling the user there _is_ a log but it's encrypted.

 That's worth considering in the future.
 It's a problem for whenever I add the hide/encrypt feature, but (and the most important thing at this stage) I don't see either of them affecting the data model being proposed here.

+# localhost logged in : should we show this on user login?

+There are valid questions here.
+For now, let's skip this and revisit at a later time.